rehierl/abstract-properties/05-2-document-trees/1-1-document-trees.md

 A node tree that is used to hold content of some sort, will be described as **a document tree** (or simply as **doctree**).

-That is because the nodes within a document tree are not mainly used to represent globally unique elements such as numeric values.
-Instead, each node within a document tree is used to hold a specific portion of some content.
+That is because the nodes within a document tree are not used to represent elements (e.g. numeric values) that can be considered globally unique.
+Instead, each node in a document tree is used to hold a specific portion of some content.

-Despite that, one can describe each portion of content as unique to the overall content since it can always be associated with its placement within the content, regardless of the actual portion of content each node holds.
-Due to the placement of each node, a document tree is in general associated with a child order.
+Despite that, one can describe each portion of content as unique to the content since it can always be associated with its placement in that content, regardless of the actual portion of content each node holds.
+Because of the placement of each node in such a tree, a document tree is in general associated with a child order.

 Defined as such, a document tree is distinct from other trees such as binary search trees (e.g. AVL trees), which are used as searchable collections of